 If an AP provides a Device ID element or Device ID KDE with the Device ID Status field set to 1, indicating Not Recognized, then the AP may also provide in that same Device ID element or Device ID KDE a new device ID and, in a PASN ID element or PASN ID KDE, a new PASN ID, thus establishing a new shared identity state.
 An AP shall set a Device ID Status field to 1 indicating Not Recognized if the AP cannot unequivocally identify the non-AP STA shared identity state.

+NOTE 3—An AP is expected to provide a device ID and a PASN ID when the AP does not recognize the provided device ID or PASN ID, but the AP might not be able to do that in some cases, e.g., due to not having sufficient resources or access to an external server to generate an identifier that is shared with all APs in the ESS.

 P38 L54-L58 (PASN, not recognized)